 I also have a role at the University of Otago as an honorary Teaching Fellow with the 2nd year students as I enjoy mentoring developing physiotherapists.

-To further my education in physiotherapy I have recently started a Clinical Masters in Sports Physiotherapy and a large range of courses including the Level 2 Immediate Care in Rugby (World Rugby endorsed), the Sports Physio NZ Level 1 Side-line Management course, the Level 1 Immediate Care & Sports Trauma Management, the Mulligan upper quartile, Kinesio taping, Clinical Pilates, Dry Needling and Advanced Dry Needling, and several postgraduate papers in the area of Pain, Musculoskeletal Injury and Sports Medicine.
+To further my education in physiotherapy I completed a Postgraduate Certificate in Sports Physiotherapy and a large range of courses including the Level 2 Immediate Care in Rugby (World Rugby endorsed), the Sports Physio NZ Level 1 Side-line Management course, the Level 1 Immediate Care & Sports Trauma Management, the Mulligan upper quartile, Kinesio taping, Clinical Pilates, Dry Needling and Advanced Dry Needling, and several postgraduate papers in the area of Pain, Musculoskeletal Injury and Sports Medicine.
 I am also a registered Dry Needling practitioner with PAANZ.

 My wife Katie and I took over ownership at Gardens Physiotherapy at the end of 2014 and we are both proud to be back in the Valley where we started our respective careers.
-I also have two young daughters who like to keep me busy and away from physiotherapy.
+I also have three young daughters who like to keep me busy when away from physiotherapy.